munish-shah/crash-pipeline/README.md

 ### Challenges Encountered

 1. **Data Volume and Performance**: Processing large datasets (100K+ rows) required optimization.
-Used Polars instead of Pandas for faster transformations and efficient memory usage.
+Switched from Pandas to Polars for faster transformations and better memory usage.

 2. **Class Imbalance**: The crash severity dataset was imbalanced (27% positive class).
 Addressed with balanced class weights and PR-AUC as the primary metric.